The Highly-Inclusive 'Ancient Brits' And 'Anglo Saxons' Of England... And the Highly Exclusive 'Scots'...

 As it happened, some historians shared my logic, even back then...

-Flip forward to the 21st Century, and DNA evidence proves that the Ancient Brits didn't decamp in any large numbers at all.
-They actually married Anglo Saxons, and remained by far the majority DNA provider (Anglo Saxons markers in traditional English bloodlines are 10 to 40% - depending on the part of England).
-The Anglo Saxons were a minority.
-The mix of Ancient Brits, Angles and Saxons produced part of the rich brew that was the early English - and is the basis for England, the country.
+Flip forward to the 21st Century, and DNA evidence proves that the 'Ancient Brits' didn't decamp in any large numbers at all.
+They actually married 'Anglo Saxons'.
+'Anglo Saxon' is a retrofit, by the way.
+The newcomers didn't call themselves that.
+The mix of Ancient Brits, Angles, Jutes and Saxons produced part of the rich brew that was the early English - and is the basis for England, the country.

-Now, if the Anglo Saxons ruled the Ancient Brits with rods of iron and imposed their culture on them, why were they marrying them within a century?
-The arrival of the Anglo Saxons marked a great sea change here, but they would not have eradicated all other forms of culture already existing.
+Now, if the 'Anglo Saxons' ruled the 'Ancient Brits' (the 'Ancient Brits' didn't call themselves that, by the way) with rods of iron and imposed their culture on them, why were they marrying them within a century?
+Findings, such as at Oakington in Cambridgeshire, England, make fascinating reading.
+The intermarrying began very early on.
+The arrival of the 'Anglo Saxons' marked a great sea change here, but they would not have eradicated all other forms of culture already existing.

 This throws up many interesting questions about the origins of English culture, which historians will be slow to grasp (don't rattle their settled view/offend any 'Celtic' sensibilities) but will, no doubt become a subject of more and more interest.